Manuel Antonio Flórez: As Viceroy of New Spain

 In 1787 he was named viceroy of New Spain and president of the Audiencia of Mexico.
 He arrived in Veracruz on July 18, 1787 and took possession of his new offices in Mexico City on August 17.

 In office, he raised three new battalions of volunteers, those of Mexico, Nueva España, and Puebla.
-He refused to share his authority with Francisco Mangino, who had been named superintendent of New Spain (1787).
-He sent 50,000 pesos annually to New York, on orders of the Crown, for businesses there.
+He refused to share his authority with Fernando José Mangino, who had been named superintendent of New Spain (1787).

 He intervened in a dispute between missionaries and the military governor of California.
 He arranged that the sons of the largest landowners of the colony be given high positions in the colonial army.
 In 1788 he arranged with the Spanish government to bring in 11 German miners from Dresden to teach Mexican miners recent technical advances in metallurgy.

 During his administration the Real Estudio Botánico opened.
 On April 28, 1788, the distinguished Mexican historian and Jesuit Francisco Javier Alegre died in exile in Bologna.
 On June 4, 1788, the expedition of Esteban José Martínez sailed from San Blas, Nayarit, in the Princesa to explore the North Pacific coast.
 This expedition sailed as far as the Bering Strait.
 On August 12, 1788, Lorenzo de Zavala was born in Yucatán.
 He was later vice-president of the independent Republic of Texas.

 King Charles III died on December 14, 1788, after a long reign.
 The sumptuous obsequies after his death cost the treasury of New Spain a great deal.
 Viceroy Flórez was personally very affected, because Charles III had been his protector.

 The Audiencia informed the Crown of Flórez's failing health, and he was ordered to step down because of it.
 He was granted six months' additional pay to cover his expenses on the return to Spain.
-He returned there on October 16, 1789, where he was awarded the Cross of the Order of Charles III and named honorary captain general of the navy.
+He returned there on October 16, 1789, where he was awarded the Cross of the Order of Charles III and named honorary Captain general of the Navy.
 He died in Madrid on March 20, 1799.